-You can contact them by calling at the numbers on you wallet card and in some cases by email or through a client’s virtual account; visit the website of your insurance company to see what options they offer to submit your claim.
+You can contact them by calling at the numbers on the wallet card you were provided and in some cases, by email or through an online account; visit the website of your insurance company to see what options they offer to submit a claim.

 Be sure to fill all the necessary forms and provide all requested documents.
 Incomplete files will be returned and the whole process will just be delayed.